 You need to file an income tax return with the Federal government to claim the EIC.
 You will also need to fill out and attach Schedule EIC to your tax return.
 On Schedule EIC, you will enter the information regarding your qualifying children.

 Online tax filing has guidance to help you figure out and claim the EIC.
-The tax software does all the hard work for you by identifying tax breaks, putting the numbers on the right forms, and then computing just how big your credit will be.
+The tax software does all the hard work for you by identifying tax breaks, putting the numbers on the correct forms, and computing just how big your credit will be.